jwamin/Playgrounds/README.md

 * SceneKit `simd` quaternion rotation - example of using quaternions to rotate an object around a sphere.

+## Metal Performance Shaders

+* `MetalPerformanceShaders` implementation of Gaussian Blur function, with interactive slider.

 ## Augmented Reality

 * ARKit ImageTracking - Setup an `ARKit` session to look for `ARReferenceImages` within Playgrounds.

+## Playground Support

+* Size of Liveview, a prototype updating view showing the dimensions of the `PlaygroundSupport` liveview.

+## API Data

+* Pokemon animation - DispatchGroup and URLSessions used to do requests to an open Pokemon data API.
+Presents results as looping animation when done.

 ## User Interface

+* UIKit - Basic implementation of common controls; `UITableView`, `UICollectionView` utilising `UICollectionViewFlowLayout`

 * ColorPicker - An 'app within an app'.
 Create RGBA colors with sliders and export via string to Swift and Objective-C `UIColor`. `UIStackView` used for layout with various `UIKit` controls for input.